 If you’re a business owner in Europe, you’re undoubtedly worried about the EU’s second payment services directive (PSD2).
 You’re not alone.
 Bigger players like payment service providers and banks are also concerned.

-PSD2 will bring a number of changes to the payments space, including strong customer authentication (SCA), which involves 3D Secure 2.0.
-We explore the details of 3D Secure 2.0 below.
+PSD2 has brought a number of changes to the payments space, including strong customer authentication (SCA), which involves 3D Secure 2.0.
+We explore the details of 3D Secure 2.0 below

 What is 3D Secure 2.0?

 Three-domain secure 2.0 (also written as 3D Secure 2.0, 3-D secure 2.0, or 3DS 2.0) is an updated specification for 3D Secure 1.0.
 It’s a protocol that helps connect acquirers and issuers for the purpose of authenticating a cardholder’s e-commerce transaction or providing identity verification and account information.

 The main purpose of 3D Secure 2.0 is to act as an additional security layer in the payment process and reduce unauthorized card-not-present transactions, primarily ones related to e-commerce.
 “3D secure 2.0 is the new standard through which SCA is achieved when using a credit or debit card in ecommerce and similar spaces, where transactions are primarily made through digital means,” says Jeremy Bellino of Worldpay.